jeden/wormer/README.md

 # What's Wormer?
-**Wormer** is a lightweight and simple dependency injection framework, written in pure Swift 3.
+**Wormer** is a lightweight and simple dependency injection framework, written in pure Swift 3, and compatible with Swift 4.

 It is freely inspired by [Unity](https://github.com/unitycontainer/unity), an open source DI container for the .NET platform (not to be confused with the Unity game engine).